 The Standard Edition Of Crisis Core Final Fantasy VII Reunion costs $49.99 in the United States and 49.99 Pounds for the UK Version in the PSN Store.
 The Physical Standard edition should cost about the same for any platform, but prices may vary depending on retailers, so it is worth contacting them beforehand about it.
 Furthermore, there is, unfortunately, no reversible cover art for the Physical copies of the game.

 The standard edition of the game includes the main game, of course, but most importantly, if you’ve pre-ordered the game, you will also receive the SOLDIER Materia Set.
-It essentially contains Three material skill orbs that grant Zack, our protagonist, three spells early on to use in the game: Dark Fire, Dark Thunder, and Dark Blizzard.
+It essentially contains Three materia skill orbs to use in the game: Dark Fire, Dark Thunder, and Dark Blizzard.

 Hero’s Legacy Steelbook

 Believe it or not, the game also has a Steelbook copy for purchase, but unfortunately, it only seems to be available from Best Buy as an exclusive pre-order deal.
-It’d best to contact your nearest outlet of the store and verify if they still have it in stock.
+It’d be best to contact your nearest store outlet and verify if they still have it in stock.

-In our opinion, this is the best edition you can get, especially for players who love collecting physical media.
+In my opinion, this is the best edition you can get, especially for players who love collecting physical media.
 Then you will enjoy the steel book.
-The front of the steelbook as shown in the image above, depicts Zack Fair, our main hero of the game.
-On the back, it beautifully incorporates a close-up shot of Zack’s iconic weapon, the Buster Sword, one that gets passed down to his good friend and, later on, Cloud Strife in the Original Final Fantasy VII.
+The front of the Steelbook, as shown in the image above, depicts Zack Fair, our main hero of the game.

 Crisis Core Reunion Collector’s Edition